Fractional Executives Enjoy Multiple Income Streams with Portfolio Careers

 No Gold Watch

-The way we work today is different from the way our parents worked.
-Seldom do we hear of someone retiring after 30-40 years with the same company and getting presented with a gold watch.
-In fact, according to the U.S. Bureau of Labor Statistics, the average worker is projected to hold ten different jobs before the age of forty, and this projection is expected to grow.
+The way we work today differs from how our parents used to work.
+It’s now uncommon to hear of someone retiring after 30-40 years with the same company and receiving a gold watch.
+In fact, the U.S. Bureau of Labor Statistics states that the average person is expected to hold ten different jobs before turning forty, and this number is likely to increase.

-As a result of this shift from the way we worked in the past, today’s professionals are proactively adjusting the way they engage in the marketplace.
-Workers are changing and adjusting to the new normal.
-Rather than wait for the inevitable termination from single full-time employment, today’s workers are seeking more control by spreading their employment opportunities (and their income) across multiple streams of work engagements.
+As a result of this shift from past work practices, today’s professionals are actively adjusting their involvement in the job market.
+Workers are adapting to the new norm.
+Instead of waiting for the inevitable end of traditional, single full-time employment, they are taking control by diversifying their job opportunities (and income) through multiple sources of work engagements.

-Over the past 15 years, the way we work has been subject to continual change.
-Traditional work environments have become less stable, and senior-level executives are feeling more vulnerable.
-This is being accelerated by Artificial Intelligence, the “silent job killer” which is devouring professional work at an increasing pace.
+In the last 15 years, the work environment has been continuously evolving.
+Traditional workplaces have become less stable, and senior executives are feeling more at risk.
+This trend is being accelerated by Artificial Intelligence, the “silent job eliminator” that is rapidly replacing professional roles.

 Emergence of the Gig Economy

-This observable change has contributed to the growth of the “Gig Economy.”
-Independent workers make up approximately 35% of the global workforce and 36% of the U.S. workforce.
-It is projected that by 2027, more than 50% of the workforce will be independent.
+This noticeable shift has led to the expansion of the “Gig Economy.”
+Independent workers now make up around 35% of the global workforce and 36% of the U.S. workforce.
+It is estimated that by 2027, over 50% of the workforce will be independent.

-Increasingly, executives are moving into what I have branded as the “Portfolio Career” approach, which allows these individuals to use their core skills and experience over multiple streams of income.
-This is commonly platformed with fractional work such as CFO, CMO or CTO – this type of work forms the base from which executives can add-on a portfolio of additional revenue generating activities.
-Here are 5 examples of how an executive might structure his/her portfolio:
+More and more, executives are transitioning into what I refer to as the “Portfolio Career” model, allowing them to leverage their core skills and experience across multiple income streams.
+This is often built on fractional roles such as CFO, CMO, or CTO —serving as the foundation from which executives can build a portfolio of additional income-generating activities.
+Here are five examples of how an executive might structure their portfolio:

-1. Fractional CxO.
-Working for multiple companies one day (or several days) a week as a C-Level executive.
+- Fractional CxO.
+Serving multiple companies as a C-Level executive one day (or several days) per week.

-2. Adjunct Professor.
-Teaching at a local college or university.
+- Adjunct Professor: Teaching courses at a nearby college or university.

-3. Board of Directors.
-Sitting on the board (or multiple boards) of a start-up, public company, or non-profit organization.
+- Board of Directors: Participating as a member of the board (or on multiple boards) of a startup, public company, or non-profit organization.

-4. Marketing a Training Course.
-Creating and selling a training course based on one’s core work experience.
+- Marketing a Training Course: Developing and selling a training course based on one’s professional expertise.

-5. Coaching.
-Executive leadership and performance coaching of multiple clients.
+- Coaching: Providing executive leadership and performance coaching to multiple clients.

-These examples work best with an individual who does fractional (i.e. long-term, part-time) work as their base.
-Individuals who have traditional corporate jobs and more time constraints can still pursue a Portfolio Career – for example, they might start by teaching one class a week that can evolve into multiple nights while transitioning thoughtfully into a fractional leader.
+These examples are most suitable for individuals who engage in fractional (i.e., long-term, part-time) work as their foundation.
+However, those with traditional corporate roles and more limited time can still pursue a Portfolio Career.
+For instance, they might begin by teaching one class per week, which could gradually expand to multiple evenings as they transition thoughtfully into a fractional leadership role.

-This potential approach is powerful, especially for executives over 50 who need to avoid the “in and out” syndrome of corporate work.
-At some point they must learn to fly on their own, stay in the game, and work into their 80’s and beyond.
-The evidence is in – physical activity, mental stimulation, and health go hand-in-hand, and many of the iconic billionaires today are working into their 90’s.
+This potential strategy is especially beneficial for executives over 50, helping them avoid the “in and out” cycle of corporate roles.
+At some stage, they must learn to operate independently, remain active in the professional sphere, and continue working well into their 80s and beyond.
+The evidence supports this—physical activity, mental engagement, and health are interconnected, and many prominent billionaires today remain active into their 90s.

-Ultimately, for the professional workforce, it will become evident that moving into “free agency” with a Portfolio Career is the best way to go.
-Real job security often comes from operating on an entrepreneurial track, an approach that has made the United States the world leader in creating and delivering new products and services.
+For the professional workforce, it will ultimately become clear that shifting to “free agency” through a Portfolio Career is the optimal path.
+True job security often comes from pursuing an entrepreneurial approach, a strategy that has positioned the United States as a global leader in innovation and the delivery of new products and services.

-As I’ve been telling my clients and my community for years, “You Are The Enterprise!”
+As I’ve advised my clients and community for years, “You Are The Enterprise!

 About the Author